Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Sparse domination in one dimension

 \begin{corollary} Assume that the hypotheses of Proposition~\ref{prop:verify-sparse-black-box-1d} hold.
 Then there exists \(\eta\in(0,1)\), independent of \(\varepsilon\), such that for every pair of bounded, compactly supported, complex-valued functions \(F,G\) on \(\mathbb{R}\), there exists an \(\eta\)-sparse family \(\mathcal{S}_{\varepsilon,F,G}\) of intervals such that

 The implicit constant is uniform in \(\varepsilon\). \end{corollary}

-\begin{proof} First consider the case in which \(F\) and \(G\) are nonnegative, bounded, and compactly supported.
+\begin{proof} We first consider the case where \(F\) and \(G\) are nonnegative, bounded, and compactly supported.
 In that case, we apply Theorem~A of \cite{BallestaCondeAlonso2025DiniSparse} to each operator \(T^{1D}_{\varepsilon,\mathrm{sm}}\).
-The uniformity in \(\varepsilon\) follows from the fact that the size, Dini regularity, and \(L^2\) boundedness parameters have been verified with constants independent of \(\varepsilon\) in Proposition~\ref{prop:verify-sparse-black-box-1d}.
+Uniformity in \(\varepsilon\) follows from the fact that the size, Dini regularity, and \(L^2\)-boundedness parameters have been verified with constants independent of \(\varepsilon\) in Proposition~\ref{prop:verify-sparse-black-box-1d}.